 (i) he or she or a passenger in the vehicle is a disabled person; and

-(ii) a current ACROD sticker (as defined in the Local Government (Parking for Disabled Persons) Regulations 1988) is prominently displayed on the vehicle.
+(ii) a disability parking permit (as defined in the Local Government (Parking for People with Disabilities) Regulations 2014 regulation 4) is prominently displayed on the vehicle.

 Penalty: a fine of $500.